The Danube is the second longest river in Europe.

 It can be seen from the road bridge of the road DN 57 which is passing through the proximity of the statue.
 The sculpture of Decebal’s face was meant to be a reply to the Tabula Traiana located on the opposite bank of the Danube’s river.

-Advancing by boat, at just 500m from the two objects, in same Mraconia bay the Mraconia Monastery is found, known under the name of the monastery under water.
+We advance by boat, and at just 500 m from the two objectives seen already , in same Mraconia bay the Mraconia Monastery is found.
+It’s known under the name of the monastery under water.

 The foundations of the old church (four-leaf clover shape), can be seen in water only when the Danube’s level is very low.
 The new church of the monastery of nuns Mraconia was built between 1993 and 2000.
 The church settlement was certified din documents in 1453.